kalasagoudamahesh/Power-BI-Dashboard/README.md

-# Power BI Dashboard Project
+# Sales Analysis Dashboard

-This repository contains a Power BI dashboard project showcasing sales and revenue trends.
+This repository contains a Sales Analysis Dashboard project showcasing sales and revenue trends.
 The dashboard provides interactive visualizations and insights to help analyze key metrics.

 ## Files Included
 - **`dashboard.pbix`**: The Power BI report file containing the dashboard and visualizations.